What Can I Learn From Taking A Bipolar Test?

 - Euphoria

-Can bipolar disorder go away?
+Can bipolar go away?

-Bipolar disorder is a chronic condition that does not go away on its own.
+Bipolar is a chronic condition that does not go away on its own.
 However, it is highly treatable.
 Treatments for bipolar disorder typically include a combination of:

 Psychotherapeutic techniques like cognitive-behavioral therapy (CBT), interpersonal and social rhythm therapy (IPSRT), and family therapy or support groups

-What mental illness mimics bipolar disorder?
+What mental health illness mimics bipolar?

 - Mood cycles: Individuals with bipolar disorder typically have mood swings that last longer than those with BPD.